In this guest post, our discount-snagging friends at CityPASS share where to eat and drink (local beer, natch) in sunny San Diego. Fish tacos, anyone?

 Pizza Port is perhaps the iconic local pizza and beer spot that offers ooey-gooey cheesy delights and an exciting variety of craft beers, like the Party Sauce, a triple IPA with 10% ABV.

-Culture Brewing offers a fine mix of dog-petting opportunities and beer tasting.
+Culture Brewing has a fine mix of dog-petting opportunities and beer tasting.
 Bring your dog or fall in love with a local’s as you take in the deliciousness of a tasty pilsner or lager.

 Regardless of where you are in San Diego, there is plenty to eat and drink … and enjoy!